viktorsapozhok/docker-postgres-influxdb-grafana/README.md

       - "5433:5432"
 ```

 Before we login to Grafana UI, we need to create PostgreSQL database.
-Note that we already created InfluxDB
+Note that we have already created InfluxDB
 database specifying `ÌNFLUXDB_DB` environment variable in docker-compose file.

 To create postgres database we use [psql](http://postgresguide.com/utilities/psql.html), Postgres interactive terminal.